KREG-TV

 KREG-TV (channel 3) is a television station in Glenwood Springs, Colorado, United States, broadcasting the classic television network MeTV.
-It is owned and operated by Weigel Broadcasting, and has a transmitter atop Sunlight Peak.
+It is owned by Weigel Broadcasting, and has a transmitter atop Sunlight Peak.

-Since its purchase in 2020 by Weigel, and given KREG-TV has no signal penetration into the Denver metropolitan area, KREG-TV has been positioned as a station serving the Denver media market via cable and satellite, rather than its history as a repeater of stations based in Grand Junction.
+The station went on the air in 1984 as KCWS, a local independent station for the Colorado Western Slope, but went bankrupt and off the air after six months.
+It was revived in 1987 as KREG-TV, a satellite of CBS and NBC affiliate KREX-TV in Grand Junction.
+As Glenwood Springs is assigned to the Denver media market instead of Grand Junction, the station was sold by Nexstar Broadcasting Group to Marquee Broadcasting in 2016, and to Weigel Broadcasting in 2020.
+Since then, even though KREG-TV has no signal penetration into the Denver metropolitan area, it has been positioned as a station serving Denver via cable and satellite.

 History

 KCWS

 KREG-TV was launched January 28, 1984, by Western Slope Communications, a group of investors, as independent station KCWS on VHF channel 3.
 It promised the best selection of off-network and first-run syndicated programming available; plus an aggressive regional news operation that pioneered the first long-form morning newscast on Western Slope television.

 At its launch, KCWS stated it had "one of the highest shares ever received by an independent station at sign-on".
 However, the station's construction was hindered by what it said was "one of the worst winters in Colorado history", as well as equipment that was either delayed or damaged; in addition, the station fought with commissioners in Garfield County to locate its transmitter at the Sunlight Peak transmitter site used by its translator system.
 Mesa County's commissioners refused to allow KCWS to be carried on its translators; this prevented the station from being seen in Grand Junction, the largest community in the Western Slope, until the station was added to United Cable's lineup.
 In addition, the small size of the Glenwood Springs area meant that advertising dollars were scarce; it did not help matters that KWGN-TV in Denver had been available on cable for decades in the area.
 The station underwent three rounds of layoffs, and filed for Chapter 11 bankruptcy on June 27, 1984.
 News was eventually eliminated, and after five months, KCWS went dark on July 2, 1984, following a Taxi rerun.